How to Keep Water Out of a Garage

 Image: garagedoorthresholdseal.com

-I said in the beginning that my concrete floor isn’t exactly level.
-In fact, there’s a gap of about an inch between the bottom of the garage door’s rubber seal and the concrete floor.
+I said in the beginning that my concrete floor wasn’t exactly level.
+Although garage floors are supposed to slope slightly, my garage floor looked like it had waves.
+There was about an inch gap between the bottom of the garage door’s rubber seal and the concrete floor.
+However, that gap varied across the width of the door.

 That’s big enough for cockroaches or even small rodents to get through.